christophstrasen/LQR/docs/low_level_api.md

 ### Per-insert GC toggle (`gcOnInsert`)

 By default the join runs retention checks on every insert (`gcOnInsert = true`).
+Each insert now sweeps **both** caches (left and right), not just the side that received the record.
 Set `gcOnInsert = false` to skip per-insert sweeps and rely on periodic GC (or opportunistic checks on completion/disposal).
-This reduces CPU at the cost of higher peak memory and delayed expirations/unmatched emissions between GC ticks—use only when you provide a periodic scheduler and can tolerate the latency.
+This reduces CPU at the cost of higher peak memory and delayed expirations/unmatched emissions between GC ticks—use only when you provide a periodic scheduler and can tolerate the latency and cross-side eviction lag.

 ### Per-key buffers, distinct vs. non-distinct, and eviction semantics